apojomovsky/draw_something/README.md

 ### Synopsis

 The draw_something library let you use the trace left by turtlesim for drawing figures.
+It is based ont the draw_square node from the turtlesim package but with supercharged capabilities.
-These figures depend on the input files or recipes, where are specified the distances and angles in such an order that allows generating the desired figure.
+The figures depend on the input files or recipes, where are specified the distances and angles in such an order that allows generating the desired figure.

 ### Code Example